reluce/szurubooru-toolkit/README.md

 * `tag-posts`: Tag posts manually
 * `upload-media`: Upload media files

-Check `szuru-toolkit -h` or `szuru-toolkit COMMAND -h` on how to use it.
+Check `szuru-toolkit -h` or `szuru-toolkit COMMAND -h` for a detailed description of supported options.

 If you cloned the repo from GitHub, prefix the above scripts with `poetry run`, e.g. `poetry run szuru-toolkit auto-tagger "date:today"`.
 Note that your current working directory has to be the the root of the GitHub project.